E3Coders/eloquent/docs/chap4.md

     console.log("hello".length);//length property

-Most values have properties excepted null and undifined.
+Most values have properties excepted null and undefined.
 If you try to access a property from these values you will get an error.

 You can access a property with the . or [] syntax: